yuchenz03/orthosisResearch/README.md

 Code that takes in n seconds of serial data input then appends collected data into the datak.csv files, where k is the number of data points used to store the state switching.
 Values of k to be determined.
 Data is appended in the following format: switchtype,sensor1data1,sensor1data2,...,sensor1datak,sensor2data1,...,sensor2datak,sensor3data1,...,sensor3datak,sensor4data1,sensor4datak
 Each time the code is run, one new data point is generated (one new line in the csv file).

+### classifyswitch.py
+Uses data in some datak.csv (where k is a number) and uses it to train a random forest classifier.
+It then prints out the true and predicted values of each data point, and whether the prediction was correct or not.